Indus Hospital Research Center

 Cochlear Implant & Rehabilitation Program

-Indus has been offering free cochlear implant services since 2014 but in 2017, IHRC took over and transformed the services into a comprehensive Cochlear Implant & Rehabilitation Program.
-The program is managed by a program team which includes speech and language therapists, audiologists, psychologist to take forward a child’s developmental needs once the ENT team has placed the implant. [sponsor: private donors]
+Indus Hospital and Health Network has been offering free cochlear implant services since 2014.
+In 2017, IHRC took over and transformed the services into a comprehensive Cochlear Implant and Rehabilitation Program.
+The program is managed by a program team which includes speech and language therapists, audiologists, and psychologist.

-In response to the growing concerns about dog-bite cases in the country and culling of dogs, the ‘Rabies Free Karachi’ pilot project was formed.
-This project started in Ibrahim Hyderi, Bin Qasim Town, in collaboration with leading veterinarians, animal-right activists, community engagement experts, doctors, animal behaviorists and researchers.
-From Jan – Jul 2018, 2800 stray dogs have been vaccinated and 573 dogs neutered/spayed. [sponsor: Karachi Municipality Corporation & Private Donors]
+In response to the growing concerns about dog-bite cases in the country and the culling of dogs, the ‘Rabies Free Karachi’ pilot project was formed.
+This project started in Ibrahim Hyderi, Bin Qasim Town, in collaboration with leading veterinarians, animal-right activists, community engagement experts, doctors, animal behaviorists, and researchers.

-Aims to test the efficacy of an anti-rabies vaccine (Verocell) on healthy participants in terms of anti-body titer buildup and to report side-effects (if any).
-The study hopes to potentially shorten the number of doses to accelerate treatment regimen. [sponsor: Pakistan Health Research Council & private donors]
+Aimed at testing the efficacy of an anti-Rabies vaccine (Verocell) on healthy participants in terms of antibody titer buildup and to report side-effects (if any).
+The study hopes to potentially shorten the number of doses to accelerate the treatment regimen.

 This multi-arm trial is now in the analysis phase and will provide very important information on the efficacy of a Chinese anti-rabies vaccine.